 Strengthening leadership and program management at the subnational level creates an important bridge between the national, subnational, and community levels.
 This bridge contributes to achieving outcomes and overall strengthening of a high-quality health system.
 Community engagement is increasingly becoming a critical part of this work, making programs more sustainable and aligned with the local context while facilitating local ownership.

 What is LEAD and why is it useful?

 LEAD supports programs in defining, prioritizing, and solving operational challenges while also leveraging opportunities for process improvement and building management and leadership skills.
-The framework uses the actual current challenges and opportunities that malaria program managers face and helps them resolve these challenges using already available resources.
+The framework uses the actual current challenges and opportunities that health program managers face and helps them resolve these challenges using already available resources.

 LEAD draws upon organization development, leadership learning, participatory action research, quality improvement methods, and principles of community engagement to improve operational delivery at the district, clinic, and village level.
 LEAD employs a systematic process, involving continual problem diagnosis, action planning, implementation and evaluation to build capacity for change management through a series of workshops, meetings, trainings, coaching, and mentoring over the course of the planning cycle.

 Who should use this tool and how?